d3plus/d3plus-tooltip/example/positioned-to-element.md

 [width]: 400
 [height]: 400

-# Tooltip Positioned to HTML Element
+# Tooltip Anchored to an HTML Element

-The `.position( )` method in the Tooltip class will accept an array of two numbers representing x and y values (`[x, y]`), a function that returns an array of two numbers, or an HTML element.
-If an HTML element is supplied, the tooltip will be positioned near that element.
+The [`.position( )` method](https://d3plus.org/docs/#Tooltip.position) in the [Tooltip class](https://github.com/d3plus/d3plus-tooltip) accepts an array of two numbers representing x and y values (in [x, y] format), an accessor function that returns an array of two numbers, or an HTML element used as an anchor point.

 ```html
 <div id="square"></div>